Cognigy/Documentation/docs/en/docs/insights/transcript-explorer.md

 To switch from the Transcript Explorer to the Message Explorer, proceed as follows:

 - Select a transcript message in the Transcript Explorer list.
-On the right side of the screen, the conversation panel appears to display the conversation flow.
+On the right side of the screen, the conversation panel appears and displays the conversation flow.

 - Click now on an individual message to analyze the specific conversation situation.